grocy/grocy-docker/README.md

 ## Additional Information

-The docker images build are based on [Alpine](https://hub.docker.com/_/alpine/), with an extremelly low footprint (less than 10 MB for nginx, and less than 70MB for grocy with php-fm.
+The docker images build are based on [Alpine](https://hub.docker.com/_/alpine/), with an extremely low footprint (less than 10 MB for nginx, and less than 70MB for grocy with php-fm.
 That number is eventually bumped up to 490MB after all the dependencies are downloaded, however).

 ## License
 The MIT License (MIT)